 Physical bullion is measured at fair value.
 The fair value measurement of all bullion falls within Level 1 of the hierarchy, and is based on published price quotations.
 All fair value measurements are recurring.
-The carrying value of cash, accounts receivable, prepaid assets, due from broker, accounts payable, and due to broker, where applicable, approximate their fair values due to their short-term nature.
+The carrying values of cash, accounts receivable, prepaid assets, due to broker, and accounts payable, where applicable, approximate their fair values due to their short-term nature.